seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 If could speak so wisely under an arrest, I would
 send for certain of my creditors: and yet, to say
 the truth, I had as lief have the foppery of freedom
 as the morality of imprisonment.
-What’s thy
+What's thy
 offence, Claudio?

 **CLAUDIO**
 What but to speak of would offend again.

 **LUCIO**
-What, is’t murder?
+What, is't murder?

 **CLAUDIO**
 No.